 (often one of our cleaner east-end options)

 Staying in Rosemary Beach, Alys Beach, Inlet Beach, WaterSound, or east 30A?
-This is usually your easiest public night.
+This is usually your easiest Monday public night.
+Start is 8:15 PM, length is 60 minutes, and east-end parking rewards arriving early.

 Map screenshot for Inlet Beach public night area Open in Maps Reserve Inlet Beach Glow Necklaces